UKHO/devops-pipelinetemplates/trivy/README.md

 Trivy can be installed locally on Windows by downloading the [Windows compatible binaries](https://github.com/aquasecurity/trivy/releases/latest/) and adding the location of the files to the Windows PATH environment variable.

-Once installed, run a Trivy scan using a command prompt be navigating to your Trivy location and running commands as below:
+Once installed, run a Trivy scan using a command prompt by navigating to your Trivy location and running commands as follows:

 - To scan a local project including language-specific files:
 `trivy fs /path/to/your_project_folder`